 There’s also the option to download each file sequentially, in order.
 This is a great feature to have available, especially if you regularly download music and videos.

-Windows and Mac users can download versions for their respective operating systems by making a selection from the binary packages on the download page.
+Windows and Mac users can download versions for their respective operating systems by making a selection from the binary packages on the download page [No Longer Available].
 If you’re running Linux then you can find packages and individual distribution instructions by choosing Linux from the binary packages list.

 sudo add-apt-repository ppa:hydr0g3n/ppa sudo apt-get update && sudo apt-get install qbittorrent